 You retain controlThough you each have a lawyer, you and your spouse take responsibility for shaping the settlement as the key members of the team.

-You gain supportYou craft the settlement cooperatively with your spouse while benefiting from your attorney’s advocacy, problem-solving, and negotiating skills.
+You gain supportYou craft the settlement cooperatively with your spouse while benefiting from your attorney’s experience as well as problem-solving skills.
 You receive insight and support from other professionals who assist in identifying your interests and your children’s needs.

-There is no pain-free way to end a marriage, but by reducing stress, working in a climate of cooperation, and treating each other with respect, you and your spouse are creating an environment in which you and your children can thrive.
+You lay the groundwork for a better future.There is no pain-free way to end a marriage, but by reducing stress, working in a climate of cooperation, and treating each other with respect, you and your spouse are creating an environment in which you and your children can thrive.

 You can focus on settlementRemoving the threat of “going to court” reduces anxiety and fear, thereby helping you focus on finding positive solutions.

-The collaborative process can be less costly and time-consuming than litigation.
+You get more from your resources.The Collaborative Process can be less costly and time-consuming than litigation.
 When you reach an agreement, it can be finalized within a shorter time frame.
 You do not get bogged down for months while you wait for a court date.

 How the Collaborative Process Works